HackerExperience/specs/hackerexperience2/contributing.md

 - On the upper right corner, click [Ask Question](https://dev.hackerexperience.com/ponder/question/create/).
     - Enter your question on "Question Details".
     - You can ignore "Answer Details".
 This is usually for self-answered questions.
+    - (optional) Add projects related to the question.
+Start typing something related and see if Phabricator finds anything.
+    - Click "Send" & wait for your answer.
+You can submit the question link on Conpherence for faster response.

 ## Clone the repository